Canva Design Systems: How to Set Up and Use Canva Brand Kit

 Now, whenever you’re designing, your logo is right there in the “Brand” tab—no more digging through your downloads folder.

-Step 3: Set Your Brand Colors
+Step 3: Set Your Brand Colours

-2. Enter your hex codes (those 6-character color codes like #F5A623)
+2. Enter your hex codes (those 6-character colour codes like #F5A623)

-3. Save 3-5 main colors and 2-3 accent colors
+3. Save 3-5 main colours and 2-3 accent colors

 Where to Find Your Hex Codes: